splynx/docs/files/en/payment_systems/netcash/netcash.md

 apt install splynx-netcash
 ```

-After the installation  process has completed, the addon has to be configured, to do this navigate to **Config → Integrations → Modules list**
+After the installation  process has completed, the add-on has to be configured, to do this navigate to **Config → Integrations → Modules list**

 ![modules list](icon_modules.png)

-Locate or search for the "splynx-netcash" addon and click on the edit button in the *Actions* column:
+Locate or search for the "splynx-netcash" add-on and click on the edit button in the *Actions* column:

 ![netcash](edit_module.png)